 A little over half way into the 2018 Airbnb experiment, a few things are becoming clear: 1.)
 Guests, by and large, are pretty dang decent people.
 2.)
-Regardless of item 1., the folks who live at the condo units full-time simply don’t like the steady stream of new people coming and going.
-What’s an Airbnb host to do?
+Regardless of item 1., the folks who live at the condo units full-time simply don’t like the steady stream of new people coming and going (Airbnb Nightmares #1).
+What’s a host to do?

 I got wind of this after the recent board meeting of our condo association.
 I’m out-of-state, so I rely on my parents to be my proxy for these things, since they live at the same complex during the summer months.
 Apparently the board is considering new bylaws requiring vacation rental guests stay a minimum of one week.
 Sigh…